 Arc Detectors: High-power RF should not be put on a cavity without a functional arc detector.
 If a detector has a latched fault, one may bypass the interlock as long as the cavity is not the one under test.

 Vacuum interlocks: The vacuum slow trip point interlock is typically kept at 5e-7 Torr, with the fast trip point interlock at 1e-6 Torr in the CMTF.
 Vacuum interlocks should not be bypassed, and rapid sustained changes of vacuum usually indicate damage to the cryomodule.
-Consult the Testing Operations Directive (TOD) for vacuum changes which reach the threshold of breeching the Operations envelope and notifying the Testing Coordinator, Facility Manager, etc.
+Consult the Testing Operations Directive (TOD) for vacuum changes which reach the threshold of breaching the Operations envelope and notifying the Testing Coordinator, Facility Manager, etc.

 Resetting interlock faults in LabView: Start with resetting faults in LabView, don’t forget to twist and pull the red crash button on the Oscilloscope to regain RF permit.
 The RF Kill button is wired in series with the vacuum interlocks and will present as a vacuum fault on the EPICS and LabView screens as it is wired in series with that interlock.
 If you have a vacuum fault you cannot clear – check the status of the RF Kill button after verifying the pressures and pumps are okay.